-- iv. include a long-term landscape and ecological management plan for the greening of the river and enhancement / expansion of the wetland environment, in consultation with the Environment Agency; and - v. enable the retrofitting of SuDS where possible and ensure permeable paving is used. - E. Other types of development that either adjoin or are within the river corridor of the River Lea or its tributaries, as shown on the Policies Map, will only be supported in exceptional circumstances.
+- ii. avoid views onto 'back of development', such as car parks, service areas, bin stores, delivery areas, sub stations and associated car parking, using natural buffering where possible; and - iii. conserve and enhance the biodiversity, landscape and recreational value of the River, its tributaries and its corridor through the area; and - iv. include a long-term landscape and ecological management plan for the greening of the river and enhancement / expansion of the wetland environment, in consultation with the Environment Agency; and - v. enable the retrofitting of SuDS where possible and ensure permeable paving is used.